 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Nissan Pathfinder is $220 a month — or $2,640 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Nissan Pathfinder has been around since 1985 and it is currently in its fourth generation.
 The midsize SUV is known for its powerful V6 engine and large cargo room.
 The 2017 Pathfinder featured a model year update with new headlights, new taillights and a direct injected V6 engine.